New: 100+ health biomarkers for $190

 Inflammation: an emerging heart health biomarker

-Cholesterol tells you nothing about inflammation, which is an independent driver of cardiovascular events.
-The latest evidence shows that inflammation may be a stronger test of heart disease than even LDL cholesterol:
+Inflammation is an independent driver of cardiovascular events.
+The latest evidence shows that inflammation may be a stronger biomarker of heart disease than even LDL cholesterol:

-The American College of Cardiology now recommends that people test their inflammation for heart health, specifically using hs-CRP (high sensitivity c-reactive protein).
+The American College of Cardiology now recommends that people test their inflammation for heart health.
+The specific inflammation blood test they recommend is hsCRP (high sensitivity c-reactive protein).
 The ACC says:

 Universal screening of hsCRP in both primary and secondary prevention patients, in combination with cholesterol, represents a major clinical opportunity and is therefore recommended.